 Ántonia's friend in Black Hawk and one of the "hired girls."
 She becomes Jim's girlfriend when they reunite in Lincoln while Jim is in college.
 While Jim loves Ántonia with a pure, childlike love, his… read analysis of Lena Lingard

 Jim's paternal grandmother.
 She is 55 years old when Jim comes to live with her.
 A devout Christian, she acts as a maternal figure for Jim and also tries to look after the Shimerdas during… read analysis of Emmaline Burden -

 Ántonia's father.
 A tapestry weaver from Bohemia, he is not suited to the harsh climate and hard physical labor of the farm.
 He becomes depressed, homesick, and frail, and is found dead in his barn… read analysis of Mr. Shimerda

 The Narrator -

 An unnamed fictional character.
 One of Jim's childhood acquaintances, the narrator provides the introduction to the novel.
-Jim gives him the manuscript of My Ántonia.
+Jim gives her the manuscript of My Ántonia.

 Jim's paternal grandfather.
 A devout Protestant farmer, he becomes a deacon when the Burdens move to town.
 He has a snow-white beard and blue eyes.
 He is quiet and wise, and not demonstrative with his affection.
 Jim describes him as having a great sense of "personal dignity."